FHIR/sushi/README.md

 For more information about the evolving FSH syntax see the [FHIR Shorthand Reference Manual](https://build.fhir.org/ig/HL7/fhir-shorthand/).

+## FHIR Foundation Project Statement

+### Maintainers

+This project is maintained by The MITRE Corporation.

+### Issues / Discussion

+For SUSHI issues, such as bug reports, comments, suggestions, questions, and feature requests, visit [SUSHI Github Issues](https://github.com/FHIR/sushi/issues).

+For discussion of FHIR Shorthand and its associated projects, visit the FHIR Community Chat @ https://chat.fhir.org.
+The [#shorthand stream](https://chat.fhir.org/#narrow/stream/215610-shorthand) is used for all FHIR Shorthand questions and discussion.

+### License

+All contributions to this project will be released under the Apache 2.0 License, and a copy of this license can be found [here](LICENSE).

+### Contribution Policy

+The SUSHI Contribution Policy can be found [here]().

+### Security Information

+The SUSHI Security Information can be found [here]().

+### Compliance Information

+SUSHI supports creating implementation guides for FHIR R4, FHIR R4B, and FHIR R5.
+While SUSHI performs basic validation to help users author FSH that will produce valid FHIR artifacts, it is not intended to be a full-featured validator.
+For example, SUSHI does validate paths and cardinalities, but does not validate author-provided FHIRPath expressions, terminological compliance, or slice membership.
+Authors are encouraged to use a full-featured validator, such as the one found in the IG Publisher, to test their final FHIR outputs.
+The SUSHI source code includes a comprehensive suite of unit tests to test SUSHI's own behavior and compliance with FHIR.

 # Installation for SUSHI Users

 SUSHI requires [Node.js](https://nodejs.org/) to be installed on the user's system.
 Users should install Node.js 18.
 Although previous versions of Node.js may work, they are not officially supported.